 For tourists, this could mean:

-While the visa process itself isn’t expected to become more complicated, how you pay for it may change, making it essential to have a working international card.
+While the visa process itself isn't expected to become more complicated, how you pay for it may change, making it essential to have a working international card before you travel.

 For tourists, convenience often comes at a cost.

 Using an overseas debit or credit card in Dubai typically incurs foreign transaction fees, usually ranging between 2 and 3 percent per purchase.
-While this may seem minor, it can add up quickly when paying for hotels, shopping, dining, and attractions.
+While this may seem minor, it adds up quickly when paying for hotels, shopping, dining, and attractions across the city.

-Planning ahead could save more money than relying on last-minute cash exchanges.
+Planning ahead could save considerably more money than relying on last-minute cash exchanges at the airport.

-Tipping in Dubai has always been optional, but the move away from cash will change how it works.
+Tipping in Dubai has always been optional, but the move away from cash changes how it works in practice.

 Without notes or coins, tipping will increasingly happen through: